 There's recently been a lot of discussion about the convergence of SOA Governance and API Management.
 InfoQ spoke to a panel of SOA Governance and API Management experts to garner their views.

 While both API and SOA have similar business and technical goals, many API proponents continue to describe APIs as a significantly different approach with little connection to SOA.
 1

 Many development teams publish SOA services, yet struggle to create a service architecture that is widely shared, re-used, and adopted across internal development teams.
 1

-The n+1 one problem doesn’t just affect ORMs.
-Any kind of Web API, RPC/Web Service or RESTful, can suffer from the same performance problems.
-In this article, Ali Kheyrollahi discusses some of the common scenarios that lead to n+1 in web APIs and ways to correct them.
+The n+1 one problem doesn’t just affect ORMs, any kind of Web API can suffer from the same performance problems.
+Ali Kheyrollahi discusses some of the ways to identify and correct n+1 scenarios.

 Currently, Antifragility and Microservices are trending topics and this might be a hint that there are new architectural paradigms or design patterns on their way for building application systems.

 The RAML API specification language includes constructs that reduce duplication inherent in other formats.
 This article steps through a simple API design to illustrate some of RAML's DRY features.
 1

 As mobility is transforming our lives, this article gives a step-by-step approach on how enterprises can seamlessly connect their mobile workforce to back-end systems for increased productivity.